Outsourcing Control requires Control Complexity: Introduction

-In this work we closely examine the information flows in a learning agent.
-There we are especially interested in the controller complexity, quantified by two measures that refer to different parts of the controller.
-The first measure can be seen in the context of the Integrated Information Theory of consciousness, as introduced in the next section.
-It quantifies the information integration among the controller nodes across different points in time, whereas the second measure assesses the complexity of the agent's internal world model, which forms a prediction about the next sensory state.
+We are especially interested in the controller complexity, quantified by two measures that assess distinct mechanisms of the controller.
+The first measure can be seen in the context of the Integrated Information Theory of consciousness, introduced in the previous section, and it quantifies the information integration among parts of the controller.
+Additionally, the second measure assesses the complexity of the agent's internal world model, which predicts the next sensory state.
+It is called \emph{synergistic prediction}.
 Both measures follow the notion that a system is complex, if it is more than the sum of its parts.
-We theorize that the agent has to combine its available information sources, either by using Integrated Information or a complex internal world model, in order to be able to learn.

 We use simple simulated agents and observe how the complexity of the controller develops during the learning process.
+Our first conclusion can be summarized as follows:

+\begin{enumerate} \item An agent that understands its environment, meaning it has an accurate world model, exhibits a higher Morphological Computation and lower controller complexity compared to agents with an inaccurate world model.
+The better an agent understands its environment, the more it can exploit the interactions between body and environment and the less controller complexity is needed. \end{enumerate}

-At first we consider agents that do not have to learn a world model.
-These agents are able to detect and directly include the dynamics of the environment in their own world model by sampling the environment.
-We refer to these agents as PWM agents, which stands for perfect world model, and observe that they do need next to no involvement of the controller.
-However, when we vary the accuracy of their world model then the Morphological Computation increases with the accuracy of the world model.
-At the same time, the influence of the controller on the behavior of the agents is high for an inaccurate world model and decreases as the quality of the world model improves.
+This conclusion is supported by the following observations.
+At first we analyze agents that do not have to learn an internal world model.
+Instead, each of these agents is able to access an external world model, which samples the dynamics of the immediate environment of the agent.
+This then accurately describes the agents experiences, it is ideal, hence we refer to these agents as \PWM agents.
+We observe that they need next to no involvement of the controller and that the interaction with the environment, referred to as Morphological Computation, increases with the accuracy of the world model.
+At the same time the influence of the controller on the behavior of the agents is high for an inaccurate world model and decreases as the quality of the world model improves.